henkejosh/audio-style/README.md

 ## Minimum Viable Product

-Replicate the SoundCloud app's key features, functionality, and overall aestethic.
+Replicate the SoundCloud app's key features, functionality, and overall aesthetic.
 By the end of week 9, this app will satisfy the following criteria:

 - [ ] Hosting on Heroku
 - [ ] New account creation, login, and guest/demo login